blues32767/Google-Form-Auto-Fill-Extension/README.md

 ## English Guide

 ### What is this?
-This is a convenient tool that helps you automatically fill in Google Forms!
+This is a convenient tool that helps you automatically fill in any Google Forms!
 Say goodbye to repetitive form filling!

 ### Download
 👉 [Click to Download](https://github.com/blues32767/Google-Form-Auto-Fill-Extension/releases/download/Google-Forms-auto-fill-Extension/Google-Forms-auto-fill-Extension.zip)